1997 EV1 Traction Battery t-pack Thermal Modifications

 bandaid then a true redesgin of the overall system.

-of the airflow modifications we have made to enhance one of
+of the airflow modifications we have made to enhance the t-pack's